大規模な LDAP リポジトリに関するパフォーマンスの問題 - 100,000 ユーザー以上。

-In case a user and its group memberships have not been cached the query runs through all levels of the AD hierarchy searching for groups that this user belongs to, retrieving all possible group memberships that match the query and returning the results for Jira.
-This expensive query is responsible for the massive amount of data returned to JIRA as all matching groups with all members in each group are returned.
+In case a user and its group memberships have not been cached the query runs through all levels of the AD hierarchy searching for groups that this user belongs to, retrieving all possible group memberships that match the query and returning the results for confluence.
+This expensive query is responsible for the massive amount of data returned to confluence as all matching groups with all members in each group are returned.
 This is the way the ldap group adaptor is implemented - each group object is returned as a list of members.

 Here are Atlassian's suggested options:

 - Use Atlassian Crowd as your Single Sign On interface to Active Directory.